Police release disturbing images of daylight shooting at busy intersection - Port Arthur News

 It appears from the video that the shooter fired multiple times in broad daylight at the victim’s vehicle.

-The driver of the other vehicle, identified as a Port Arthur man, sustained a gunshot wound and was brought to a local hospital for treatment.
+The driver of the other vehicle, identified as a 29-year-old Port Arthur man, sustained a gunshot wound and was brought to a local hospital for treatment.
+He is listed in stable condition.

 There were no passengers in the vehicle with the victim, PAPD Chief Tim Duriso said.

-Attempts by Port Arthur Newsmedia to reach Port Arthur Police for additional information Monday and Tuesday morning were unsuccessful.
+Mayor Thurman Bartie spoke of the danger of the scenario in which innocent people could have been injured, saying he wished others wouldn’t involve themselves in this type of behavior.

+“I hope that individuals learn how to maybe speak, talk out their differences instead of going from zero to 100 in a violent act,” Bartie said.
+“The person who ended up doing this will be sought out and prosecuted.”

-If you know this suspect’s identity or have any other information on this or any other crime, call Port Arthur Police at 409-983-8600 or Crime Stoppers of SETX at 409-833-TIPS (8477).
-You won’t be asked your name and you may be eligible for a CASH reward.
-You can also make an anonymous tip to Crime Stoppers by downloading the P3 Tips app on your smartphone.
+Duriso is asking the public’s help in identifying the suspect or if they have any other information on this crime, call Port Arthur Police at 409-983-8600 or Crime Stoppers of SETX at 409-833-TIPS (8477).